 Teachers at The Manor Academy encourage students to proof check their written work to check for basic Literacy errors like full stops, capital letters or spelling errors.
 If the work is read aloud, this helps to punctuate work, as it will help them to hear where the punctuation should go.
 You could even try reading this aloud to them with the correct pauses.

 If handwriting is clear and legible then priority should be given to the speed of writing over neatness.
 Not getting enough down on the page within time limits can be a barrier to success for some of our students.
-If your child does need to make their writing more legible, there is a ‘Handwriting Practice’ section available in the Literacy Knowledge Organiser.

 To develop speaking and presentation skills, you could ask your child to read some of their reading book or written work out loud to you.
 As they do so, you could encourage them to speak clearly and fluently, in Standard English, and to vary the intonation and pace of their speech.
 Using eye contact, gestures and open body language is also important.

 All the above information for Literacy is important and applicable to GCSE study.
 However, it is important to note that many GCSE exams, not just English, award marks for SPAG (Spelling, Punctuation and Grammar).
 To ensure success at GCSE, it is crucial that students can read the exam questions, understand them, and communicate clearly in their writing, often under stressful time pressures.